SPOD is a major player in the Print On Demand industry….

 - Visored beanies.
 (The visor isn’t even big enough to offer any protection from the sun.)

 Yes, a beanie may have been the hat that your mom made you don to warm your ears in childhood, but it can take on a new kind of cool when worn stylishly in adulthood.
-The main thing is to wear it with confidence.
+The main thing is to take care of your beanie and wear it with confidence.
 Own your beanie, and others will respect your look.